 Italian beef sandwich

-A variation on the French dip sandwich, the Italian beef originated in Chicago’s Italian South Side and consists of thinly sliced roast beef, hot and sweet peppers (giardiniera) and Italian bread.
+A variation on the French dip sandwich, the Italian beef originated with Italian immigrants working in Chicago's stockyards a century ago.
+It consists of thinly sliced roast beef, giardiniera (spicy, pickled vegetables), sweet peppers and Italian bread.
 It’s often dipped in the juices the beef was cooked in making it as messy as it is delicious.
-Everyone seems to have a favorite spot for them but some of the most popular are: Al’s #1, Mr Beef, Johnnie’s, and Freddie’s.
+Everyone seems to have a favorite spot for them but some of the most popular are: Al’s #1, Mr Beef, Johnnie’s (7500 W North Ave), and Freddie’s (freddieson31st.com).

 Deep dish pizza